jelaiw/dvctools/README.md

 ### Overview

-These support scripts make use of *python-gitlab* to facilitate programmatic access to the GitLab API.
+These support scripts make use of *python-gitlab* to facilitate programmatic access to the GitLab API to help us implement Data Version Control.

-### One-time Setup
+### Setup

-Perform these steps to get started:
+Perform these one-time steps to get started:

 1. Log in to GitLab instance at https://gitlab.rc.uab.edu/ with your blazerid.
 2. Click on your avatar (at top-right in default theme) and select *Settings*.